CruelDev69/Discord-Music-Bot/README.md

 A Discord Music Bot made with ♥ by [Ahad#3257](https://www.itscruel.cf)

 # How To Use?
-It's verify simple just follow the steps written below.
+It's very simple just follow the steps written below.

 Run `setup.bat` to install all dependencies.